First results of the glitching pulsars monitoring program at the Argentine Institute of Radioastronomy: Abstract

 \section{Abstract}

-We report here on the first results of a systematic monitoring of southern glitching pulsars at the Argentine Institute of Radio astronomy started on the year 2019.
-We detected a major glitch in the Vela pulsar (PSR J0835$-$4510) and two mini-glitches in PSR J1048$-$5832.
+We report here on the first results of a systematic monitoring of southern glitching pulsars at the Argentine Institute of Radioastronomy that started in the year 2019.
+We detected a major glitch in the Vela pulsar (PSR J0835$-$4510) and two small-glitches in PSR J1048$-$5832.
 For each glitch, we present the measurement of glitch parameters by fitting timing residuals.
-We then make an individual pulses study of Vela in observations previous and after the glitch.
-We selected 6 days of observations around the major glitch on July 22nd 2021 and study their statistical properties with machine learning techniques.
+We then make an individual pulses study of Vela in observations before and after the glitch.
+We selected 6 days of observations around the major glitch on 2021 July 22 and study their statistical properties with machine learning techniques.
 We use Variational AutoEncoder (VAE) reconstruction of the pulses to separate them clearly from the noise.
-We perform a study with Self-Organizing Maps (SOM) clustering techniques and find an unusual behavior of the clusters two days prior to the glitch.
-This behavior is only visible in the the higher amplitude pulse clusters and if intrinsic to the pulsar could be interpreted as a precursor of the glitch.
+We perform a study with Self-Organizing Maps (SOM) clustering techniques to search for unusual behavior of the clusters during the days around the glitch not finding notable qualitative changes.
+We have also detected and confirm recent glitches in PSR J0742$-$2822 and PSR J1740$-$3015.